Elgg/Elgg/docs/design/events.rst

 logged in during the [login, user] event?

 Before Events have names ending in ":before" and are triggered before something happens.
-Like traditional events, handlers can cancel the event by returning ``false``.
+Handlers can cancel the event by returning ``false``.
+When ``false`` is returned by a handler, following handlers will not be called.

-After Events, with names ending in ":after", are triggered after something happens.
-Unlike traditional events, handlers *cannot* cancel these events; all handlers will always be called.
+After Events, with names ending in ":after", are triggered after something happened.
+Handlers *cannot* cancel these events; all handlers will always be called.

 Where before and after events are available, developers are encouraged to transition to them, though older events will be supported for